Risingson/eveeyedocs/docs/data/node.md

 **Custom marks**<br>
 Shows the custom node color you set via the [custom mark options](https://eveeye.readthedocs.io/en/latest/sharing/custom-marks/) of the solarsystem menu.

+## Own Data
+If you create [custom data](https://eveeyeechoes.readthedocs.io/en/latest/data/database/) sets they will get shown here as an option to choose.

 ## Activity
 **Hub Trade**<br>
 Colors and labels nodes after the sum of total isk of buy and sell orders of the *hub* of that system.
 The *hub* is the npc-station within a solarsystem with highest value described.
 On Region Map it shows the sum of all *hubs* of that region.<br>